 Skubiak and Rivas, The Most Successful Auto Accident Lawyers in Orlando and Florida

 Have you been injured from a car accident with property damage or suffering from a car accident with injury that was someone else’s fault?
-If so, a Florida car accident attorney from Skubiak and Rivas may be able to help you recover compensation from the guilty party.
+If so, a Florida car accident lawyer from Skubiak and Rivas may be able to help you recover compensation from the guilty party.
 This could include the costs of your medical bills, lost wages, pain and suffering, and more.

 According to the United States Department of Transportation, over six million traffic accidents occur every year.
 Auto accidents can be very serious, whether the damages to your car were small or large, your body suffers from trauma and shock at the time of an accident and the pain may not be noticeable until sometime later.
 The law limits the amount of time you may wait before filing your complaint.
 Don't deny yourself compensation simply because you took too long.